-The loft is one of the most important factors when it comes to selecting a fairway wood.
-For example, you may find one three wood with thirteen degrees of loft, and another three wood with fifteen degrees of loft.
+The loft is one of the most important factors when it comes to selecting fairway wood.
+For example, you may find one three wood with thirteen degrees of loft, and another best 3 wood with fifteen degrees of loft.

 Two the untrained ear, two degrees may not sound like very much, but to the amateur, it can be the difference between finding the green and watching the ball dribble out a few yards in front of them.